 Beverly Weinhold is a Licensed Mental Health Counselor in MA and a Licensed Professional Clinical Counselor in KY.
 She is also Ordained Clergy (UCC Southeast Conference) who is a trained Spiritual Director.
 Beverly believes in creating an environment of trust and acceptance with clients.

 A practitioner of holistic psychotherapy, Beverly’s approach is evidence based CBT and spiritually sensitive Mindfulness.
-She specializes in the treatment of anxiety, grief, life transitions, estranged parents of adult children and PSTD with abuse survivors.
+She specializes in the treatment of anxiety, grief, stress, life transitions, relational estrangement and lingering trauma with abuse survivors.

 Following the completion of her Master’s degree in counseling from Salem State University and Masters in Divinity from Andover Newton at Yale, she earned a Doctorate in pastoral counseling from Louisville Seminary.
 Focusing her work on healthy boundaries in personal life and houses of worship, she developed the workshop Boundaries: Being Defined But Staying Connected presenting it cross-country to churches, seminaries and conferences.

 Dr. Weinhold sums up: “Experience teaches me that another's spirituality woven together with evidence based practices opens space for wholistic healing.

 Trauma Informed Services

 Trauma in childhood has life altering effects on adulthood.
 When life is interrupted we develop coping mechanisms to survive as children that no longer work as adults.
 We can feel 'different' trying to perform and be perfect hoping no one will notice.